Search Wisconsin criminal records through official channels quickly and efficiently.

 There are 19 adult institutions, 14 facilities under the Wisconsin Correctional Center System, 3 Wisconsin Women’s Correctional System facilities, and five juvenile facilities and regional offices.

-Finally, if someone is curious to find historical information on a federally charged inmate, search the Bureau of Prison.
+Finally, if someone is curious to find historical information on a federally charged inmate, search the Federal Bureau of Prison (BOP).
 Both the first and last names are required, or the search can be done with the inmate number.
 The federal prison is located in Oxford, Wisconsin, and is the FCI Oxford prison.

 While Wisconsin does not have a statewide search for warrants, contacting the specific county would be the best way to see if someone has a warrant out for their arrest.
 For example, Portage County has an active warrant list on its website that is updated every two weeks.

-To find warrant information on an individual, search “[Name of county] Wisconsin warrant search” to get county-specific information.
-I.e. “Milwaukee County Wisconsin warrant search”
+To find warrant information on any individual in Wisconsin, search “[Name of county] Wisconsin warrant search” to get county-specific information.
+I.e. “Milwaukee County Wisconsin warrant search”.

 If applicable, there will be a warrant search through the sheriff’s county website.
 Otherwise, use the sheriff’s office phone number and website in the county jail table above to contact the office directly to obtain this information.

 Federal warrants are issued by the U.S. Marshals and housed under the Warrant Information System (WIN) but can not be accessed by the public.
-The Public Access to Court Electronic Records (PACER) may also be utilized for a nationwide search.
+The Public Access to Court Electronic Records (PACER) may also be utilized for a nationwide search, however, this option requires fee to search for records.

 Background Checks in Wisconsin: An Overview